Overview

 Debt per Resident

-Debt per resident is extreme above historical average
+Debt per resident is large above historical average

-The current debt per resident of $4021 is 47% above the 13-year average of $2736.
-This extreme deviation suggests increasing per-capita debt burden relative to history.
+The current debt per resident of $2967 is 16% above the 11-year average of $2561.
+This large deviation suggests increasing per-capita debt burden relative to history.

 Revenue